Marcel Koller: Austria national team

-On 4 October 2011, Koller was appointed as the new manager of the Austrian national team.
+On 4 October 2011, Koller was appointed as the new manager of the Austria national team.
 Koller officially started on 1 November 2011.
 He was in charge of Austria when it reached the final phase of a European championship for the first time by the qualifying groups (the only previous participation at a final phase being in 2008 as co-hosts).
 In 2016 the national team reached its highest position ever (10th) in the FIFA World Rankings.

 FC Basel

 From August 2018 to August 2020, Koller was the head coach of FC Basel, where he won the 2018–19 Swiss Cup.

 Al Ahly

 On 9 September 2022, Koller signed a two-year contract with Egyptian club Al Ahly.
 On 28 October 2022, he won his first title with Al Ahly after beating Zamalek SC 2–0 in the 2021–22 Egyptian Super Cup at Hazza bin Zayed Stadium in Abu Dhabi, United Arab Emirates.
+On 10 April 2023, he won his second title after beating Pyramids FC 2–1 in the 2021–22 Egypt Cup final.

+On May 5, 2023, he won his third title at the club by defeating Pyramids FC 1–0 in the Super Cup.
+Following this victory, he secured the African Champions League on June 11, with a 3–2 aggregate win against Wydad AC.
+A month later, on July 15, his club triumphed in the 2022–23 Egyptian Premier League, finishing the season with only one defeat.
+He then led the team to win the 2023–24 CAF Champions League against Espérance de Tunis, extending their record in the competition to 12 titles.

+On 26 April 2025, Koller was sacked following a 1–1 home draw against Mamelodi Sundowns in the African Champions League semi-finals, which led to the team's elimination on away goals.